 Naturally everywhere in the IDE where you have code to format:

-- While typing in the editor
+- While typing in the editor or pasting the code

 - When calling the Reformat Code action for a selected piece of code (